Applied Business Software 1

 Digital literacy skills in managing information and communication technology (ICT) are imperative in today’s workplace as businesses continue to utilize technology to gain competitive advantage.
 College graduates who can locate, gather, and organize information using appropriate technology and information systems will be able to compete for employment and be more successful in their job roles.

-Students will have an opportunity to attempt the Microsoft Office Specialist (MOS) Word 2016 Core Exam in an effort to obtain Microsoft Office Specialist Certification (a globally recognized credential).
+Students will have an opportunity to attempt the Microsoft Office Specialist (MOS) Word Associate Exam.
 MOS exams may be scheduled during class time or on weekends or evenings and must be proctored; therefore students will be provided the exam date/time early in the semester so as to arrange their schedules accordingly.